 Health Benefits.
-The University participates in the City of New York Employee Benefits Program.
-Full-time faculty may select one of several health plans.
+The university participates in the City of New York Health Benefits Program.
+Full-time faculty hired on or after July 1, 2019 may initially enroll in only one healthcare plan.
+However, after a year of service, faculty may participate in the annual transfer period during the fall and may select one of several health plans or remain in their original plan.
 Some plans impose no cost on the employee, while others impose a modest cost.
 Faculty may also elect to enroll in the Health Care Flexible Spending Account Program to help pay for eligible out-of-pocket medical expenses, while reducing your taxable income.